James La Fleur

 Early Africa, Afro-Atlantic Diaspora, and Environmental History; Food Studies; Health and Development

 La Fleur earned a PhD in History from the University of Virginia and previously held appointments at the Research School CNWS (a multi-university Dutch consortium for Asian, African, and Amerindian Studies), in the University of Leiden’s Department of African Languages and Cultures, with the University of Virginia’s Corcoran Department of History (2004-06), and then at the College of William & Mary.
-He has taught History courses at UVa every summer since 2005, led core survey courses in African-American and African Studies for the Woodson Institute in 2013-15, and most recently has been teaching courses in both History and Global Studies.
+He led core survey courses in African-American and African Studies for the Woodson Institute in 2013-15, and since then has been teaching courses in both History and Global Studies.

 His first book was Pieter van den Broecke's Journal of Voyages to Cape Verde, Guinea and Angola, 1605-1612 (London: The Hakluyt Society, 2000).
 The book concerns the seventeenth-century Dutch production of knowledge of historical Africa, based on interpretation – through translation, introduction, and annotation – of the sole surviving handwritten draft for a published description in the remarkable corpus of Dutch texts concerning Africa.
 It is a widely cited source for African trade and political culture from Mauritania to Angola, as well as the diaspora of Portuguese Jews and “New Christians” around the Atlantic.